ashi24cc/Incremental-Training-Protein/README.md

 # Incremental-Training-Protein
-This is repository for Incremrental learning.
+This is repository for Incremental learning.

 This has following main python files.
   1) Model.py - This python file contains the code for CNN-based segment encoder.